 Part Two: 75 questions timed for two hours.

 The CAM designation requires annual renewal.
 Submission of both annual CAM dues of $100 and documentation of six hours of continuing should be submitted to complete the annual CAM renewal.
 Submission of continuing education is not required for the first renewal.
 Find online submission and renewal information.

 If you began taking the CAM course in 2006 or later, don't worry, you can still finish the course and obtain the CAM designation!
 Learn about how you can obtain the CAM designation through CAMnesty.

-For more information about CAM, Certified Apartment Manager, contact NAAEI at 703-518-6141 or your state or local affiliate.
+For more information about the CAM Certified Apartment Manager program and training courses contact NAAEI at 703-518-6141 or your state or local affiliate.

 Registration is now open for the 2015 NAA Education Conference & Exposition, the can’t-miss annual gathering of more than 8,000 multifamily housing professionals that features game-changing...